arup1221/News_app/README.md

   npm i
 ```

-<p>Create a .env file into the root directory and there the api key need to put</p>
+<p> If the .env file is not there then Only Create a .env file into the root directory and there the api key need to put</p>
 <p>Then run the Vite React app using below comman in terminal</p>

 ```bash